gpaulissen/blog/_posts/2021-02-17-oracle-apex-how-to-build-4.md

 ### Relational Models

-Each Logical Model may be transformed into a Relation Model, one for Oracle 12c, Oracle 12cR2 and so on.
+Each Logical Model may be transformed into a Relation Model, one for Oracle Database 12c, Oracle Database 12cR2 and so on.
 This allows you to use the features of those versions.

 My preference is to just one relational model per Logical Model to keep it simple.